171st Rifle Division: Battle of Nevel

-On October 6 the 3rd and 4th Shock Armies had launched an offensive at the boundary between Army Groups North and Center and achieved a surprise success, liberating the town of Nevel, some 25km behind German lines, on the first day.
-Through the next weeks and into November 3rd Shock expanded its penetration to the north in the direction of Novosokolniki, Idritsa, and Pustoshka behind the forces of 16th Army, while the two Army Groups unsuccessfully attempted to close the gap.
+On October 6 the 3rd and 4th Shock Armies had launched an offensive at the boundary between Army Groups North and Center and achieved a surprise success, liberating the town of Nevel, some 25 km behind German lines, on the first day.
+Through the next weeks and into November 3 Shock expanded its penetration to the north in the direction of Novosokolniki, Idritsa, and Pustoshka behind the forces of 16th Army, while the two Army Groups unsuccessfully attempted to close the gap.
 The STAVKA finally shut down the offensive on November 21 as none of these objectives had been reached.

 In early December, 2nd Baltic held the north half of the Nevel salient with 3rd Shock and 6th Guards Armies from outside Pustoshka to outside Novosokolniki.
 79th Corps, which now consisted of the 171st and 219th Rifle Divisions, backed by 28th Rifle Division, defended the west flank of the salient from the boundary with 1st Baltic Front to just south of Pustoshka, facing 16th Army's VIII Army Corps.
 On December 9 the STAVKA ordered the Front to pierce their defenses at Pustoshka, capture Idritsa, and destroy the German forces in the salient between Nevel and Novosokolniki.
 This effort began on December 16 but after several days failed to make any gains and was shut down.